 The beaches across Cornwall’s north and south coasts are somewhere we love to get our buckets and spades out for.
 There are over four hundred beaches in total, many perfect for kids and families.
-There’s lots of fun to be had, whether sand castle building and rock pooling, right through to learning how to surf at Fistral Beach near Newquay.
-With some of the best weather in the UK during the summer its the ideal spot to relax, unwind or lose yourself in the evocative and expansive coastline.
-My children have spent hours with their nets at the ready, catching shrimp and baby crabs in amongst the craggy coastline here.
+There are a lot of fun things to do in Cornwall, whether sand castle building and rock pooling, right through to learning how to surf at Fistral Beach near Newquay.
+Some of the best beaches in Cornwall for families include Perranporth, Porthmeor, and Polzeath.

 Cornwall is a great spot for families to hit the water too, with a wealth of water sport opportunities or simply taking a trip out across one of the many rivers.
 The team from Koru Kayaking provide the ideal introduction for children learning how to paddle.
 You can join them for private escorted sessions along Frenchman’s Creek, made famous in the Daphne Du Maurier novel of the same name.
 We loved the opportunity to learn more about the coastline with them and also to find out about the local sea life as we paddled around.

-The sparkling calm waters of the creek and Helford River, south of Falmouth are neighbours to one of my favourite gardens that are open to the public.
-Trebah Garden, created 200 years ago by a wealthy Quaker, has flora and fauna dating back over a hundred of years, and now includes wonderful giant rhubarb which stand towering over your head, four miles of glorious paths and children will love the wooden fort and Tarzan camp surrounded by ancient trees.
+The sparkling calm waters of the creek and Helford River, south of Falmouth, are neighbours to one of my favorite gardens open to the public.
+Trebah Garden, created 200 years ago by a wealthy Quaker, has flora and fauna dating back over a hundred of years.
+It is very family friendly and now includes giant rhubarb which stand towering over your head, four miles of glorious paths and a wooden fort and Tarzan camp surrounded by ancient trees.

 It’s also possible to visit and explore the only Cornish mine buildings that are home to a historic working beam engine – the only one of its kind in the world still in operation on its original site.
 Fans of the recent BBC television series Poldark, which charts the life of a dashing and spirited 18th century Cornishman, will recognise it as the location of Poldark’s mine.

-Many of Cornwall’s historic homes and castles are protected and preserved thanks to the work of the National Trust and our favourite is the 19th-century stately home Lanhydrock House.
-The Victorian country house situated in 450 acres of woodland is set out as if still inhabited by the Agar-Robartes family, one time owners of the estate.
+Many of Cornwall’s historic homes and castles are protected and preserved thanks to the work of the National Trust.
+Our favourite is the 19th-century stately home Lanhydrock House.
+This Victorian country house is situated on 450 acres of woodland.
+It feels as if it is still inhabited by the Agar-Robartes family, one time owners of the estate.

 Cornwall is famed for its food – from pasties to fish and chips.
 Each of the villages and towns around the coast could lay claim to being home to the best fish and chips shop in town, and there are plenty which deserve the honour, but Becks in St Ives has the edge for us.
 I also adore the pasties from The Chough Bakery in Padstow on the North Cornwall coast, which are packed full of flavour and absolutely delicious.